 Under Strategic Goal 3, HOPWA renewal applicants are encouraged to evaluate the appropriateness of supportive service activities needed.
 The package of available supportive service activities may be updated, if reasonable and necessary to appropriately address needs.
 HUD encourages the range of supportive service activities to involve opportunities for engaging beneficiaries in employment/job training programs and/or referral services linking beneficiaries to employment and job training programs to help promote greater client self-sufficiency.
-HOPWA renewal awardees that plan to participate in employment/job training supportive service activities can expect to report on how assistance facilitates income increases for HUD-assisted households through the promotion of employment training/education activities that lead to income-producing jobs.
+HOPWA renewal awardees that plan to participate in employment/job training supportive service activities income increases for HUD-assisted households through the promotion of employment training/education activities that lead to income-producing jobs.